 Introduction: The Observed of All Observers 1.
 Towards A Theory of The Lyric Eye 2.
 Hoover’s Optics: Bureau Reading and Impractical Criticism 3.
 Surveillance Poetics Abroad 4.
 Surveillance Poetics at Home.
 Conclusion: Poetry in The Age of Dataveillance

 Tyne Daile Sumner is a researcher and teacher at the University of Melbourne, Australia.
-Her work explores the relationship between literature and surveillance, with a focus on the ways that poetry offers ways of thinking about concepts such as privacy, identity, confession and subjectivity in the context of digital technology and the increasing datafication of everyday life.
+Her work explores the relationship between literature and surveillance, with a focus on the ways that poetry is engaged with concepts such as privacy, identity, confession and subjectivity in the context of digital technology and the increasing datafication of everyday life.

 “Tyne Daile Sumner’s Lyric Eye: The Poetics of Twentieth-Century Surveillance makes an incisive and persuasive contribution to our understanding of the complex contours of lyric poetry in twentieth-century American culture.
 Sumner extends recent reappraisals of the profoundly political nature of what might otherwise seem merely personal or confessional by identifying the specific ways in which structures and practices of state surveillance in mid-century America (including, but not only, the operation of the FBI and CIA) responded to, and inadvertently helped to shape, the mode.
-Sumner traces the emergence and perpetuation of a set of “surveillant reading practices” and shows how these were applied to a range of poets from W.H.
+Sumner traces the emergence and perpetuation of a set of 'surveillant reading practices' and shows how these were applied to a range of poets from W.H.
 Auden through Nikki Giovanni, Langston Hughes and Robert Lowell to Anne Sexton and William Carlos Williams.
-In each case, the lyric “I” was misunderstood – by an inchoate state apparatus – as primarily autobiographical, and thereby deemed suspect and actionable.
-Lyric Eye: The Poetics of Twentieth-Century Surveillance offers a sophisticated, informed and perspicacious reading of the complex choreography of scrutiny and evasion which, Sumner argues, characterised the operation of the lyric “I” (and eye) during this period.
-She shows how the mobile and indeterminate “I” of lyric poetry unsettled the functionaries of the state, prompting suspicion and close surveillance of a subject position which – of course – refused to be pinned down.
-In this way, lyric poetry of mid-century America both provoked and deflected scrutiny, finding in its own malleability and indeterminacy a strategy for avoiding misreading and, perhaps ironically, evidence of its own power.” — Jo Gill, Professor of Twentieth-Century & American Literature at University of Exeter
+In each case, the lyric 'I' was misunderstood—by an inchoate state apparatus—as primarily autobiographical, and thereby deemed suspect and actionable.
+Lyric Eye: The Poetics of Twentieth-Century Surveillance offers a sophisticated, informed and perspicacious reading of the complex choreography of scrutiny and evasion which, Sumner argues, characterised the operation of the lyric 'I' (and eye) during this period.
+She shows how the mobile and indeterminate 'I' of lyric poetry unsettled the functionaries of the state, prompting suspicion and close surveillance of a subject position which—of course —refused to be pinned down.
+In this way, lyric poetry of mid-century America both provoked and deflected scrutiny, finding in its own malleability and indeterminacy a strategy for avoiding misreading and, perhaps ironically, evidence of its own power.” —Jo Gill, Professor of Twentieth-Century and American Literature at the University of Exeter